abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logical operators, then, are just our all-too-familiar functions.

+{: .definition}

 > According to the classical interpretation of logic:
 >
 > 1. A *primary proposition* is something that is either true or false (a boolean value.
 > 2. A *logical operator* is a *function* that takes a one or several boolean values and return another boolean value.
-> 3. A *composite proposition* something that results of the application of logical operators to other propositions.
+> 3. A *composite proposition* is something that results of the application of logical operators to other propositions.
-{: .definition}

 Let's review all logical operators in this semantic context.